rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  unknowingly
  destroying civilization in the process.

+And it means that we are part of this lie.

 For Americans it means Nixon was worse than liberals believe, and that
  FDR was even worse than Nixon.
- It means our media is pure propaganda, and that our political parties are nothing but the coordinators of this propaganda, anything that keeps you from ever asking,
+ It means our media is corrupt propaganda, and that our political parties are nothing but the coordinators of this propaganda.
+And not by design but as consequences of the fiat system itself.
+ Such a system will do anything to discourage you from ever discovering,
 > *where does money come from?*

 This is a lot to take in for even a cynical person.